 Our project brings a range of sustainable, key development and enrichment outcomes to children and young people, including those which contribute towards ‘helping children to achieve more’, tackling the gender gap in well-being between girls and boys, esteem and peer pressures.

 Feedback from those attending is analysed and leader feedback is similarly measured both qualitatively and quantitatively.
 We provide subsidies for those least able to afford to attend, so that cost is never a barrier.

 Provision of Venture and Falcon holidays around the UK for 3,750 children and young people.

 Activities» 100 holidays especially designed for learning, fellowship and adventure, led by carefully trained Christian volunteers who contribute financially.

 CPAS can trace its earliest Church holiday camps as far back as the early 1920s.
 We continue to provide fun-packed activities for thousands of young people around the UK annually.

 Providing short, term-time School residentials for 500 pupils annually, mobilising 250 leaders.

 Activities» We work with local school partnerships championed by Head teachers, school RE and other staff, with experienced CPAS leaders facilitating delivery.

 Within the next three years we will have delivered 15 early-adopter schemes in selected regions across the UK, through multi-school collaborations.
 Our pilot involved 9 schools.

-All Ventures and Falcons: Benefits include a better understanding of the Christian faith; perceived increase in self-confidence; an increase in life skills such as socialising and networking with children from another demographic; overcoming major fears; greater open-mindedness to trying new things e.g. forestry skills; investigating new concepts.
+All Ventures and Falcons: Benefits include a better understanding of the Christian faith; perceived increase in self-confidence; an increase in life skills such as socialising and networking with children from other demographic groups; overcoming major fears and trying new things; investigating new concepts.

 School Ventures: Teachers appreciate the value added benefit to their curriculum, but also for the way that the multi-school option invests in regional partnership.

-The other chief risk is due to the cost of delivery and the ability of schools to make a contribution locally.
+The chief risk is due to the cost of delivery and the ability of churches/schools to make a contribution locally.
 CPAS has embarked on a dedicated programme of fundraising to help offset this risk.